me2beats/godot-tips-and-tricks/.github/ISSUE_TEMPLATE/repository-improvement-suggestion.md

 ---
 name: Repository improvement suggestion
-about: Template for creating suggestion related to repository
+about: Template for creating suggestion related to the repository
 title: ''
-labels: ''
+labels: meta
 assignees: ''

 ---